SciberWolf/BananaLog/README.md

 ###### There are many limitations to the data Elite Dangerous provides in the logs for NSP so BananaLog may produce errors in the data it provides.

 ## Installation & Uninstall:
-Please download the plugin from the [latest release](https://github.com/SciberWolf/BananaLog/releases/latest) section on this page and then refer to the [Plugin Installation wiki](https://github.com/EDCD/EDMarketConnector/wiki/Plugins) on EDMCs page.
+Please download the plugin from the [latest release](https://github.com/SciberWolf/BananaLog/releases/latest) section on this page and then refer to the [Plugin Installation wiki](https://github.com/EDCD/EDMarketConnector/wiki/Plugins) on EDMCs own page to install into EDMC.

-This site was built using [GitHub Pages](https://pages.github.com/).

 ## Usage:
 Once installed BananaLog will start to read the player log entries to try and determine NSP details for the system you are currently in.